outlier-redemption/website/content/english/subscription.md

 title: Subscribe to the newsletter
 ---

 This is a (free) newsletter that tries to redeem outliers.
-Receive twice a month in your inbox a data-driven story about an outlier.
-Spam free guarranted by [Violeta Roizman](https://twitter.com/violetrzn).
+Receive irregularly in your inbox a data-driven story about an outlier.
+Spam free guarranted by [Violeta](https://twitter.com/violetrzn).

 <form style="border:1px solid #ccc;padding:3px;text-align:center;margin: 0 auto;